0-vortex/twitch-changelog-parser/README.md

 ## Changelog

 <!--START_SECTION:static-->
-### 2021‑07‑26

-<p><a href="https://dev.twitch.tv/docs/irc/guide#verified-bots">Twitch Chat Guide</a> - Updated information regarding verified chatbots including relate limits.
-Known bots have been removed.
-More information can be found in the <a href="https://discuss.dev.twitch.tv/t/an-update-for-the-delayed-bot-verification-request-process/32325" target="_blank">chatbot verification update announcement</a>.</p>

 ### 2021‑07‑23

 <p><a href="https://dev.twitch.tv/docs/api/reference/#get-banned-users">Get Banned Users</a> and <a href="https://dev.twitch.tv/docs/api/reference/#get-banned-events">Get Banned Events</a> updated to include ban reason and information for the moderator who initiated the ban.</p>